 Thank You Coach!
 You make a huge difference and we appreciate you providing time and effort in making this season positive, fun and successful!
-If you haven't already, please fill out a BACKGROUND CHECK FORM (required annually to participate as a volunteer).
+If you haven't already, please fill out a Background Check Form, required annually to participate as a volunteer.

 The purpose of this guide is to help you!
 Please take a few minutes and read the ENTIRE guide.
 The guide will help you know your role and responsibilities as a volunteer coach so the kids will have a fun learning experience and will grow to love sports and appreciate the benefits of physical activity.
-In this guide you will find important information to help you with all aspects of coaching-everything from conducting your first parent meeting to teaching fundamentals.
-If you ever need access to more coaching information it is available in the COACH'S CORNER on our website at www.PowerOfTheClub.org.
+In this guide you will find important information to help you with all aspects of coaching; everything from conducting your first parent meeting to teaching fundamentals.
+If you ever need access to more coaching information it is available in the Coach's Corner page on our website.
 Thank you for volunteering!!!